menelik3/russianStressVariation-Jan2023/README.md

 # russianStressVariation-Jan2023

 ## Introduction
 Russian stress is a notoriously complex phenomenon.
 Stress placement is very difficult to acquire for L2 learners, but there is also a substantial amount of variation in stress placement among L1 speakers.
-Russian exhibits not only inter-speaker variation (e.g., some speakers say _vésely_ 'merry (plural)', and some speakers say _veselý_), but also intra-speaker variation (the same speaker can sometimes say _vésely_ and sometimes _veselý_)
+Russian exhibits not only inter-speaker variation (e.g., some speakers say _vésely_ 'cheerful (plural)', and some speakers say _veselý_), but also intra-speaker variation (the same speaker can sometimes say _vésely_ and sometimes _veselý_)

 In Russian accentual-syllabic poetry, stresses of polysyllabic words are aligned with strong verse positions, i.e. stress of a polysyllabic word can only fall on a strong (S) but not a weak (W) position.
 For this reason, poetry is a valuable source of information on stress placement in Russian of the last 250 years and can be used for studying diachronic change and variation in the domain of stress placement.